Scout24/yum-repo-server/README.md

 ### API requests
 API requests are handled by piston and use a REST like format.
-For maximal comfort, use the yum-repo-client, see [https://github.com/ImmobilienScout24/yum-repo-client].
+For maximal comfort, use the yum-repo-client.
 The examples below should give you a good understanding of how the requests look like.

 #### Repository creation